mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 * The JustWorks on-boarding process involved seven different people contacting me and asking the same questions, seemingly without any collaboration with anyone else on their team.
 * JustWorks obscures a huge hidden fee in that you're required to purchase worker's comp insurance from them, and you don't find out until a week into the signup process.
 * JustWorks, by default, sends you a poster of labor laws and then charges you $50.
-Customers can opt-out, but wow does it feel like JustWorks is nickle-and-diming me.
+Customers can opt-out, but wow does it feel like JustWorks is nickel-and-diming me.
 If I'm paying $200/month for a team of four people, a cheap poster seems like the kind of thing JustWorks can throw in for free.

-The most frustrating part of JustWorks is that, for worker's comp insurance, they've classified my job as [wholesale warehouse worker](https://www.wcribma.org/mass/ToolsAndServices/MACI/Results.aspx?class=8018).
-I'm the same risk pool as people who move giant pallets around with a forklift.
+The most frustrating part of JustWorks is that, for worker's comp insurance, they've classified my job as a [wholesale warehouse worker](https://www.wcribma.org/mass/ToolsAndServices/MACI/Results.aspx?class=8018).
+I'm in the same risk pool as people who move giant pallets around with a forklift.
 Even though I defined my job as purely computer work, the insurance rate on my pay is 3x higher than employees who actually perform manual work of assembling devices.
 When I tried to correct the rate, JustWorks kept insisting that they assigned me the correct code and refused to elaborate.

 I finally got on the phone with my account manager and explained to him that my job is limited to writing software and managing people, so it makes no sense to classify me as a warehouse worker.
 He was understanding and said he'd talk to the worker's comp team.
 A few days later, he relayed this message: